braban/Dragon-Katana/README.md

-Adds an ever so slightly overpowered swordAdds an ever so slightly overpowered sword
+Adds an ever so slightly overpowered sword

 ---